Chowdhury-DSP/BYOD/README.md

 If building for Linux, please review the Linux dependencies used by the [BYOD CI pipeline](https://github.com/Chowdhury-DSP/BYOD/blob/main/.github/workflows/cmake.yml#L30).

+### Compiling with OpenGL support

+By default, OpenGL support is enabled on Windows, and is disabled on all other platforms.
+If you would like to override the default behaviour, you can pass the argument `-DCHOWDSP_ENABLE_OPENGL=<ON|OFF>` to the CMake configure step.

 ## Credits:

 - GUI Framework - [Plugin GUI Magic](https://github.com/ffAudio/PluginGUIMagic)